nikitavoloboev/data/docs/tools/twitter.md

 One thing I worry a bit about is how social networks can start [start collaborating with oppressive governments in the name of 'free speech'](https://twitter.com/zei_squirrel/status/1523735617732980736).

+I also find it frustrating that Twitter iOS client doesn't have the ability to long press `like` icon to bookmark.

 ## Interesting hash tags

 - [#WomensArt](https://twitter.com/hashtag/WomensArt)